vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 *ājñaptaḥ* \), but this order is a form of his own will \( *madicchārūpayā* , 3.202\).

-As the Dīexplains, the universe is the “play” \( *līlā* , *kṛ ḍ * \) of Śakti, but Śiva is her master.
+As the Dīexplains, the universe is the “play” \( *līlā* , *kṛḍ * \) of Śakti, but Śiva is her master.
 Theologically, in the devotion and worship of her devotees, the Goddess is supreme; but if Śiva andṣakti are inseparable, Śiva, the masculine aspect of the total supreme godhead, is higher:ṣakti is Śiva’s energy.
 Tripurā’s tradition is therefore Śaiva.
 20

 Surrounded by the Yoginīs abiding in the *śrīcakra* —in the cosmos, that is—Tripurasundarī is the fi rst of them, infusing them with her power and presiding over their activity.
 They emanate from her in a hierarchical order, embodying and spreading her power on all planes of the cosmos and fulfi lling the functions allotted to them.
 As Bhairava says in YH 3.194: “You alone it is, Enchantress of the worlds, who are playing under the guise of these \[deities\].”
 They are aspects \( *rūpa* \) she takes on in her cosmic play.